MaximeTAlgosup/AfterWords/documents/functional/functionalSpecifications.md

 ---

 This project don't have a lot of deliverables.
-They are only composed of the code source and docuents that have to be written.
+They are only composed of the code source and documents that have to be written.

 For the documents, there would be: